-The Kanger Protank 4 is a long awaited follow up to one of the best selling clearomizer tanks in the vaping world.
+The Kanger Protank 4 is a long awaited follow up to one of the best selling MTL vape tanks in the vaping world.

 The original Protanks were a revelation when they first hit the market a couple of years back.
 Mainly due to the fact that they featured replaceable coil heads and a tank that could be disassembled for cleaning!

-Of course vaping has moved on a lot since then so the Pro Tank 4 should have come on in leaps and bounds.
+Of course vaping has moved on a lot since the original so the Pro Tank 4 should have come on in leaps and bounds.

 Lets find out.